 Miami Airport Information

-Airports still operating, however, traffic has decreased due to the Miami coronavirus restrictions.
-All Miami airports are doing a great job at keeping their websites updated in order to keep travellers informed on the coronavirus measures.
+All Miami airports are doing a great job at keeping their websites updated in order to keep travelers informed on the coronavirus measures.

 Remember to check with your airline company regarding any possible alterations made to your travel plans.

 Miami Public Transport

 You can plan your journey and read more about coronavirus measures in public transport here: